Diceplots → Games → Hard West

 Each strike URL renders the full damage distribution.
 Compare the no-luck and with-luck rows: the Luck-pool variant has a higher mean (the pool starts full, so the first attempt sees max boost) and a much smaller "all-miss" tail.

-Hard West's exact Luck consumption and refund formulas aren't published in any official source we've verified.
-The preset here (pool of 5, +5% per unit, 1-for-1 hit/miss exchange) captures the structural shape of the mechanic without claiming exact game constants.
-The math substrate (state-carrying Markov walk over a bounded state space) is exact.
-The specific parameters are documented approximations and can be refined with verified sources or per-game preset additions.
+Hard West's exact Luck consumption and refund formulas aren't published in any official source.
+The preset here (pool of 5, +5% per unit, 1-for-1 hit / miss exchange) captures the structural shape of the mechanic from community datamining.
+The math substrate (state-carrying Markov walk over a bounded state space) is exact; per-game preset values can be substituted via the standard modulator parameters when a verified source is available.

 Pairs with the Luck and streak protection pillar for the math substrate and with /games/xcom/ for XCOM 2's complementary streak protection mechanic — both games solve the same "miss-streak softening" problem with different state primitives.